Kobayashi2501/navier-stokes-global-regularity/README.md

 # 🌊 Global Regularity of 3D Navier–Stokes via Energy–Topology–Geometry Approach (v2.1)

-This project presents a **reproducible six-step framework** to approach the **global regularity problem** for the 3D incompressible Navier–Stokes equations on \( \mathbb{R}^3 \).
-Through a hybrid of spectral analysis, topological constraints, and geometric compactness, the program systematically excludes all known finite-time blow-up types—without relying on small initial data.
+This project proposes a novel, reproducible framework for resolving the **global regularity problem** of the 3D incompressible Navier–Stokes equations on \( \mathbb{R}^3 \).
+By combining unconditional spectral decay, orbit-level geometric compactness, and topological triviality (via persistent homology), this work provides a **type-by-type exclusion** of all known singularity classes—without relying on small initial data or perturbative assumptions.

-Co-developed with ChatGPT Research Partner, this version integrates full orbit-level topology, numerical stability via persistent homology, and a structurally novel argument for smoothness.
+> 🧭 **Motivating Insight (Author's Note):**
+> The idea stems from projecting high-dimensional dynamics into lower-dimensional structures, where MECE-like clustering emerges in the solution orbit.
+Each "cluster" corresponds to a blow-up type (Type I, II, III), and the goal is to systematically eliminate these through analytic and topological constraints.

 ---